 Most platforms allow you to see a therapist’s open times and book a session that works for you.
 Whether you prefer morning chats or afternoon appointments, you can find a time that fits your routine.
 This convenience makes it much easier to stay consistent with your sessions and prioritize your mental health.
 At Blue Moon, we work with you to find appointment times that respect your schedule and personal preferences.

-Signing Up for Medicare-Covered Online Therapy
+How to Sign Up for Online Therapy That Takes Medicare

 Getting started with online therapy is more straightforward than you might think.
 Once you’ve found a provider that accepts your Medicare plan, the sign-up process is designed to be simple and supportive.
 It’s all about gathering a few key details and connecting you with the right therapist for your needs.
 Here’s a step-by-step look at what you can expect when you sign up for individual teletherapy.